-Further analysis reveals that collecting data solely for SFT does not enhance the debugging ability of LLMs~\cite{gudibande2024false}.
-The \texttt{Code Teacher} effectively teaches the \texttt{Code Student} in three tasks: BUG Localization, BUG Identification, and Code Review, by generating the Chain-of-Thought (CoT)~\cite{wei2023chainofthoughtpromptingelicitsreasoning}.
-However, CoT outcomes decrease the performance of LLMs in the Code Repair task, as they introduce additional noise and disrupt the code structure.
-During SFT, different models exhibit distinct learning behaviors.
-We find that synthesized data can significantly improve the performance of code-oriented LLMs, such as DeepSeek-Coder-6.7B-Ins, than general LLMs, such as Llama3-8B-Int.
-These experimental findings provide important insights and directions for future research on enhancing the debugging capabilities of LLMs.
+Our experiments on \benchmark demonstrate that the COAST framework significantly enhances the debugging capabilities of 7B-scale LLMs.
+Notably, further analysis reveals that collecting SFT data from human trials and LLM solely does not improve the debugging performance of LLMs~\cite{gudibande2024false}.
+In the COAST framework, the \texttt{Code Teacher} effectively guides the \texttt{Code Learner} through three tasks--BUG Localization, BUG Identification, and Code Recognition--by employing Chain-of-Thought (CoT) reasoning~\cite{wei2023chainofthoughtpromptingelicitsreasoning}.
+However, CoT reasoning negatively affects performance in the Code Repair task, which introduces noise and disrupts the underlying code structure.
+Additionally, the synthesized data significantly boost the performance of code-focused LLMs, such as DeepSeek-Coder-6.7B-Ins, more effectively than general-purpose LLMs like Llama3-8B-Ins.
+These findings provide valuable insights for future research that aims to improve LLMs' debugging capabilities.